wizards-of-lua/wizards-of-lua/docs/_modules/Event.md

         Whether the event is canceled.
         A canceled event is not passed to any other [event listeners](/modules/Events#subscribe) or [EventQueues](/modules/EventQueue) and does not affect the world.

+        Please note that an event can only be canceled by [event listeners](/modules/Events#subscribe), since those are called *before* the actual event is handled by Minecraft.
+        Therefore an event can't be canceled if it is already collected by an [EventQueues](/modules/EventQueue), because this happens after the event has been handled by Minecraft.

         #### Example
         Canceling all BlockPlaceEvents.
         ```lua